SharePoint/sp-dev-docs/docs/sp-add-ins/create-provider-hosted-sharepoint-add-ins-to-access-sap-data-by-using-the-sap-ga.md

 7. Select **SAVE** at the bottom of the screen.

 8. Register the add-in with Azure ACS.
-This must be done even if the add-in does not access SharePoint and will not use tokens from ACS because the same process also registers the add-in with the Add-in Management Service of the Office 365 subscription, which is a requirement.
+This must be done even if the add-in does not access SharePoint and does not use tokens from ACS because the same process also registers the add-in with the Add-in Management Service of the Office 365 subscription, which is a requirement.
 (It is called "Add-in Management Service" because SharePoint Add-ins were originally called "apps for SharePoint".)

   You perform the registration on the AppRegNew.aspx page of any SharePoint website in the Office 365 subscription.
 For details, see [Register SharePoint Add-ins](register-sharepoint-add-ins.md).

   As part of this process, you obtain a new Client ID and Client Secret.
 Insert these values in the web.config for the **ClientId** (not **ida:ClientID**) and **ClientSecret** keys.

   > [!WARNING]
   > If for any reason you select F5 after making this change, the Office Developer Tools for Visual Studio overwrites one or both of these values.
 For that reason, you should keep a record of the values obtained with AppRegNew.aspx and always verify that the values in the web.config are correct just before you publish the ASP.NET application.